 Those involved in New York City construction projects expect professionalism, reliability, and a completed project that meets expectations.
 However, when construction contractors abandon the project midway or fail to fulfill the agreed contract terms, it can lead to significant financial losses and litigation.

 At Richman Law Firm PLLC, we understand the complexities and challenges associated with contractor abandonment.
-Our team has experience in construction law and litigation, providing legal support to businesses and individuals facing such unfortunate circumstances.
+Our team has experience in construction law and litigation, providing legal support to businesses and homeowners facing similar circumstances.
 Contact us today for a free consultation.

 There are several ways in which contractors may abandon a construction project in New York, each presenting unique challenges and potential legal remedies: